Relativistic Wigner Function for Quantum Walks: Discrete Wigner function

 The final form of the discrete evolution equation obeyed by $W$ is thus:

-In contrast with the transport equation obeyed by the Wigner function of the continuous Dirac field, this equation does not involve only $W$ but also functionals of $\Psi$, $\Psi^*$ and $\Omega$.
+In contrast with the transport equation obeyed by the Wigner function of the continuous Dirac field, this equation does not involve only $W$ but also a functional of $\Psi$, $\Psi^*$.
 In the discrete case, this equation should therefore be viewed primarily as a discrete integro-differential equation obeyed by $\Psi$ and $\Psi^*$, not $W$.
-But an expansion around the continuous limit transforms this transport equation, at all orders, into a partial differential equation obeyed by $W$ alone.
-The lowest correction to the continuous limit is presented in the next section as an example of this procedure.
+The lowest order correction to the continuous limit is presented in the next section as an example.

-\section{Corrections to the continuous transport equation}
+\subsection{Corrections to the continuous transport equation}

 Let us show how to perform an expansion around the continuous limit by computing the lowest order corrections to the transport equation induced by the discreteness of the space-time lattice.

 At second order in $\epsilon$, the operator $U(\theta)$ reads